signalfx/integrations/collectd-couchbase/docs/gauge.bucket.op.ep_bg_fetched.md

 ---
 ### ep_bg_fetched gauge

-This is bucket related metric. number of items fetched from disk.
+number of items fetched from disk.